-It’s that time of year again, folks!
-Fall is in the air (or at least the smell of pumpkin spice is!)
+It’s time to ace your MBA interview!
+You're probably reading this when fall is in the air (or at least the smell of pumpkin spice is!)

 Round 1 MBA application deadlines are here, and MBA-hopefuls around the world are looking ahead to the nerve-wracking MBA admissions interview season.